ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/Section 2/README.md

 - Building a linear regression model.
 - Evaluating the model accuracy.

-### Working with the "Default" dataset:
+### Logistic Regression
  - Loading the data.
- - Recoding the outcome variable.
+ - Recoding the outcome variable to binary.
  - Splitting the data into training and testing sets.
  - Building a logistic regression model.
  - Evaluating the model accuracy.